spinnylights/vulkan-notes/vulkan_notes.md

 braces are optional (they're just the normal compound statement braces).
 I always use them for the sake of readability, though.

+Each branch of a conditional construction has its own scope.

 ##### `switch`

 GLSL also supports a `switch` statement akin to C's, with